chaoss/wg-value/focus-areas/ecosystem/social-currency-metric-system.md

 2. **Tag**: Show data based on what codex tags were used to identify sentiment in comments.
 3. **Time**: Show trends in the data over time and pull specific data-sets.
 4. **Most impactful comments**: Sort and filter by flags that can be placed in the data to highlight specific data points and explain their importance.
-5. **Raw comment data:** Drill down into the original text from community members.
-6. **AI vs. Human tagged**: Filter by whether tags were applied programmatically or by a person.
+5. **AI vs. Human tagged**: Filter by whether tags were applied programmatically or by a person.